 For a number of years, the MAME team has been moving towards emulating a class of hardware and software that, for some, stretches the bounds of what emulation can do, and we have now put up a collection of some of their efforts here at archive.org.

-This collection of emulated handheld games, tabletop machines, and even board games stretch from the 1970s well into the 1990s.
+This collection of emulated handheld games, tabletop machines, and even board games such as free games bingo stretch from the 1970s well into the 1990s.
 They are attempts to make portable, digital versions of the LCD, VFD and LED-based machines that sold, often cheaply, at toy stores and booths over the decades.

 We have done our best to add instructions and in some cases link to scanned versions of the original manuals for these games.
 They range from notably simplistic efforts to truly complicated, many-buttoned affairs that are truly difficult to learn, much less master.